-- Refunds due will be processed starting two weeks after the last date of the 25% refund period.
-No refund will be made thereafter. - Students who withdraw prior to completing 60% of the semester for which they received federal student aid may be required to return some or all of the aid they were awarded - The law assumes that you used the Title IV student aid to pay your institutional charges -- tuition, fees, dorm room, and board.
+• Refunds due will be processed starting two weeks after the last date of the 25% refund period.
+No refund will be made thereafter.

+• Students who withdraw prior to completing 60% of the semester for which they received federal student aid may be required to return some or all of the aid they were awarded

+• The law assumes that you used the Title IV student aid to pay your institutional charges -- tuition, fees, dorm room, and board.
 Thus, if you withdraw prior to completing 60% of the semester for which you were awarded aid, a pro-rata amount of your aid must be returned to the federal government.
 (This policy is based on 34 FR, Section 668.22 of Title IV of the Higher Education Act of 1965, as amended).

-How Refunds Will Be Applied Distribution of Title IV Refunds Return of Non-Title IV Aid Students dropping or withdrawing during the institutional refund period will have non-Title IV aid returned according to the following schedule: 1.
-State: Vocational rehabilitation, Tennessee Lottery Scholarship programs, other state aid 2.
-Institutional aid: athletic scholarships, tuition assistance programs, academic performance and public performance scholarships 3.
-Employee benefit programs, tuition waivers, employee discounts, staff scholarships Return of Title IV Federal Student Aid This requirement applies to you ONLY if: 1.
-You receive federal student aid, and 2.
-You withdraw prior to completing 60% of the period for which the aid was provided Refunds will be credited back to student aid program accounts in the following order: Title IV programs Unsubsidized Federal Stafford Loans Subsidized Federal Stafford Loans Federal Perkins Loans Federal Pellus Loans Federal Pell Grants ACG Grant National SMART Grant Federal SEOG program Other refunds Institutional aid Private aid The student Federal law requires federal aid recipients to "earn" the aid they
+How Refunds Will Be Applied Distribution of Title IV Refunds Return of Non-Title IV Aid Students dropping or withdrawing during the institutional refund period will have non-Title IV aid returned according to the following schedule: State: Vocational rehabilitation, Tennessee Lottery Scholarship programs, other state aid Institutional aid: athletic scholarships, tuition assistance programs, academic performance and public performance scholarships Employee benefit programs, tuition waivers, employee discounts, staff scholarships Refunds will be credited back to student aid program accounts in the following order: Title IV programs Unsubsidized Federal Stafford Loans Subsidized Federal Stafford Loans Federal Perkins Loans Federal PLUS Loans Federal PLUS Loans Federal Pell Grants ACG Grant National SMART Grant Return of Title IV Federal Student AidThis requirement applies to you ONLY if:1.
+You receive federal student aid, and2.
+You withdraw prior to completing 60% of the period for which theaid was provided Other refunds Other refunds Institutional aid Private aid The student Federal law requires federal aid recipients to "earn" the aid they